2016judea/Physical-Therapy-Market-Analysis/README.md

 - Extracts PT-specific rates from payer Transparency in Coverage (TiC) files
 - Compares your practice's rates against local competitors
 - Identifies renegotiation opportunities where rates are below market median
-- Generates markdown reports for easy sharing
+- Generates CSV reports for easy sharing and analysis

 ---